mshawn12/video-game-sales-analysis/README.md

 <br/>

-- <strong><i>Step 8</i></strong>: We then created a series of d3.json functions that pulled the data for the corresponding charts.
+- <strong><i>Step 8</i></strong>: We then created a series of additional app routes, SQL queries, and d3.json functions that pulled the data for the corresponding charts.
 Using loops, lists, and variables, we were able to pull, store, and reference the desired metrics.
 Due to roadblocks with our data format and visualization decisions made earlier in the project, Javascipt code needed to be added to each HTML page directly, rather than being called from a separate js file.
 Although we hope to fix as a future enhancement, this was the path of least resistance at the time of writing this README.md
 <img src="https://github.com/mshawn12/video-game-sales-analysis/blob/mydashboard/images/d3_json_completedata_function.png?raw=true" alt="Snapshot of d3.json function"><br/>
 <br/>

 - <strong><i>Step 9</i></strong>: We then used <a href="https://plotly.com/javascript/">Plotly</a> to create a variety of visualizations, including bar charts, bubble charts, and gauge charts.
 The color schemes of each of these visualizations were adjusted to match the designs initially set out in our bare bone HTML files.<br/>
 <br/>

-- <strong><i>Step 10</i></strong>: Rinse and repeat of Steps 8 & 9 in order to generate the functions and charts that we agreed upon in our mockup <br/>
+- <strong><i>Step 10</i></strong>: Rinse and repeat of Steps 8 & 9 in order to generate the functions and charts that we agreed upon in our mockup as well as have app routes/SQL queries ready for each genre<br/>
 <br/>

 - <strong><i>Step 11</i></strong>: Identified an additional Javascript library, Google Charts, to leverage in our visuals per Project Requirements.
-We chose to use the <a href="https://developers.google.com/chart/interactive/docs/gallery/geochart">GeoChart</a> visualization as it easily integrated with our existing infrastructure and allowed us to adjust the look and feel, which we would later use to match the color scheme of our CSS
+We chose to use the <a href="https://developers.google.com/chart/interactive/docs/gallery/geochart">GeoChart</a> visualization as it easily integrated with our existing infrastructure and allowed us to adjust the look and feel, which we would later use to match the color scheme of our CSS and presentation.
 <img src="https://github.com/mshawn12/video-game-sales-analysis/blob/mydashboard/images/google_geochart.png?raw=true" alt="Google GeoCharts example">
 <i>via Google </i><br/><br/>